roomPick Your Location keyboard_arrow_right

 • Attach a battery maintainer to keep it charged during storage.
 Some sources say not to let it fall below an 80% charge.

-• Check your battery monthly to make sure it is fully charged.
+• Set yourself a reminder and check your battery monthly to make sure it is fully charged.

 • Use properly fitted tire covers to protect from UV rays.